API Fundamentals

 Request Pattern

-All FASHN model endpoints follow a consistent request pattern to the same /v1/run
+All FASHN model endpoints follow a consistent request pattern to the same /v1/run endpoint:

 Universal Request Properties